iaeroProtocol/iaero/getting-started/key-concepts-and-how-to.md

 ## Your First Deposit: Step-by-Step

 ### Prerequisites
-- AERO tokens in your wallet
+- AERO tokens or veAERO NFT in your wallet
 - ETH for gas fees (Base network)
 - Connected wallet (MetaMask, Rabby, etc.)